All You Need to Know About Machu Picchu Tours

 Machu Picchu Tickets and Permits

-Machu Picchu permits cannot be purchased at the Machu Picchu entrance gate.
-They should be purchased from an authorized tour operator such as Valencia Travel or direct from the government website of the Ministry of Culture.
+Permits for the Inca citadel cannot be purchased at the entrance gate.
+They should be purchased from an authorized tour operator such as Valencia Travel.
+Or direct from the government website of the Ministry of Culture.
 There are only 2,500 permits available for Machu Picchu each day.

-Or travel to Aguas Calientes and purchase your Machu Picchu from the Ministry of Culture office the day before you want to visit the Inca Citadel nd expect to queue for a few hours to secure your Machu Picchu Entrance ticket.
+Option 1.
+Go to the ‘Direccion Regional de Cultura’ office with your passport on Garcilaso Street, Cusco.
+The Garcilaso House is only 2 blocks away from the Plaza de Armas (main square).
+You can also travel to Aguas Calientes and purchase your Machu Picchu entrance from the Ministry of Culture office.
+This should be done the day before you want to visit the Inca Citadel.
+Expect to queue for a few hours to secure your entrance ticket.

+Option 2.
 Online.
-The Ministry of Culture’s website at: www.machupicchu.gob.pe Click on the UK flag at the top right to change the site in English.
-Bear in mind that the site is often down/not working which makes it tricky to buy your Machu Picchu permit online.
+The Ministry of Culture’s website at: www.machupicchu.gob.pe.
+Click on the UK flag at the top right to change the site in English.
+Bear in mind that the site is often down/not working which makes it tricky to buy your permit online.

 Tips on Physical Preparation For Your Machu Picchu Tour

 Traveling to any destination anywhere in the world can be hard both emotionally and physically.
-Peru and South America are no exception; you need to take care of your health to enjoy your Machu Picchu tour to the full!
-Here, we will offer some useful tips for healthy travel and some advice on staying healthy during your Machu Picchu Tour Packages.
+Peru and South America are no exception!
+You need to take care of your health to enjoy your Machu Picchu tour to the full!
+Here, we will offer some useful tips for healthy travel.
+There is also some advice on staying healthy during your Machu Picchu Tour Packages.

 Before you leave home for Your Machu Picchu Tour

-Visit a medical clinic before you travel, your doctor will be able to give you the injections you need for the locations you wish to visit on your Peru vacation packages.
-Vaccines and medications are one of the best ways to protect yourself while traveling.
-Vaccines for Hepatitis B, Typhoid, Cholera, Tetanus, and a rabies vaccine are our recommendations for traveling to Peru.
-There are also other illnesses you could encounter, such as the famous Travelers' Diarrhoea, and colds (there are different cold viruses in Peru) are the most common things you may encounter when you travel to Peru for your Machu Picchu tour.
+Visit a medical clinic before you travel.
+Your doctor will give you the injections you need.
+This depends on the locations you wish to visit on your Peru vacation packages.
+Vaccines and medications are the best ways to protect yourself while traveling.
+Vaccines for Hepatitis B, Typhoid, Cholera, Tetanus, and a rabies vaccine.
+These are our recommendations for traveling to Peru.
+There are also other illnesses you could encounter.
+These include the famous Travelers' Diarrhoea!
+The common cold (there are different cold viruses in Peru).
+These are the most common things you may encounter when you travel to Peru for your Machu Picchu tour.

 First Aid Kit

-Pack a good first aid kit, you may think that you do not need this but this is an essential part of any preparation for Machu Pichu Tours.
-Take the essentials like anti-diarrheal medication, antihistamine, anti-motion sickness medication, pain relievers, laxatives, antacids, anti-bacterial ointment, hand sanitizer, band-aids, cream for sunburn, and rehydration salts. if you don’t need them then great, but it is better to have a fully equipped first Aid kit on your tour of Machu Picchu than not!
-Remember, your Machu Picchu Tour involves visiting remote regions of Peru where medical facilities are scarce or non-existent.
+Pack a good first aid kit.
+You may think that you do not need this but this is an essential part of any preparation for your tours to Machu Picchu.
+Only take the essentials!
+Anti-diarrheal medication.
+Antihistamine.
+Anti-motion sickness medication.
+Pain relievers.
+Laxatives.Antacids.
+Anti-bacterial ointment.
+Hand sanitizer.
+Band-aids.
+Cream for sunburn, and Rehydration salts. if you don’t need them then great, but it is better to have a fully equipped first Aid kit on your tour, than not!
+Remember, your Machu Picchu Tour involves visiting remote regions of Peru.
+Medical facilities are scarce or non-existent.

 Essential Kit on Your Machu Picchu Tour

-Travel Insurance, we all know when traveling this is an extra expense that you might not be thinking about for your Salkantay Trekking trip.
-However, a basic travel insurance policy is essential for your Salkantay Trek and any travel in Peru.
-Obviously, we hope that all will run smoothly, but, if something should happen, you can at least rely on your insurance policy for emergency treatment and to help get you home if necessary.
+We all know when traveling, insurance is an extra expense.
+You might not be thinking about it for your tour to Machu Picchu.
+However, a basic travel insurance policy is essential for any travel in Peru.
+Obviously, we hope that all will run smoothly!
+However, if something should happen, you can at least rely on your insurance policy.
+This will pay for emergency treatment and to help get you home if necessary.
 Without it, you may be in serious trouble during your Machu Picchu vacation!

 Fitness Levels

-Build up your fitness level with aerobic training, or cardiovascular training before your Machu Picchu tour.
-This refers to exercise or activities that use oxygen to adequately meet the demands of exercise through aerobic metabolism and should be the focus of your preparation. swimming, running, and hiking, are all excellent ways to prepare for your Machu Picchu vacation package.
+Build up your fitness level with aerobic training, or cardiovascular training before your tour.
+This refers to exercise that uses oxygen to adequately meet the demands of exercise.
+Aerobic metabolism should be the focus of your preparation.
+Swimming, running, and hiking, are all excellent ways to prepare!
+To get the most out of your Machu Picchu vacation package.

 Mental Preparation

-Training for a Machu Picchu tour is as much about your physical endurance as it is about your mental stamina.
-There will be points along your Machu Picchu tour that are particularly tricky but there is nothing too difficult and no long hikes are necessary.
+Training for a Machu Picchu tour is just as much about your mental stamina.
+It is not all about physical endurance.
+There will be points along your tour that are particularly tricky.
+However, there is nothing too difficult and no long hikes are necessary.
 Make sure you have a positive attitude before arriving in Cusco.
-That means preparing yourself mentally for your Machu Picchu tour ahead.
+That means preparing yourself mentally for your experience ahead.

 During your Machu Picchu Tour